zackstout/world-weaver/SOLO/WORLD WEAVER/README.md

 - finesse timing to tenth of a second
 - get MY best time for FAVES
 - figure a better way to freeze the timer on completion
-- figure out why things break on page refresh sometimes
 - figure out why Views aren't saving the data, like where you've pulled a slider to
 - let a user delete their own levels: ASK HOLLY how she did this in queries (nested??)
 - figure out user permissions for the first five levels, look into image overlays (of a lock!)

 - BUG: when you search for a second thing, the canvases won't show up anymore! (perhaps this is a disadvantage of the illusory simplicity of | filter .... )
-- what's up with force bar bug??
+- BUG: what's up with force bar bug??
+- BUG: figure out why things break on page refresh sometimes

 - one way of introducing puzzles (without portals) would be "have to do x y number of times" or something